 The primary purpose of the standard USB is for device connection and communication.
 The USB is increasingly functioning as a battery charger for supported devices through the increased power capacity of USB C and 4.

 USB cables and ports can be found on many devices, in environments from work and school to home entertainment and gaming environments.
-These include computers, keyboards, mice, flash drives, televisions, cameras, smartphones, tablets – the list is endless.
+These include computers, keyboards, mice, USB flash drives, televisions, cameras, smartphones, and tablets – the list is endless.

 USB Version History

 Since the initial release in 1996, there have been four different generations of USB specifications: USB 1.0, USB 2.0, USB 3.0, and the upcoming 4.0.

 As you can see above USBs with speeds of above 480Mbps are classed as High Speed.
 Anything with greater speeds than 5Gbps is considered as SuperSpeed, and speeds that exceed even that are known as SuperSpeed+.

 The USB naming standard uses an alphabetical scheme for the connectors.
 The connectors can either be male (the plugs) or female (the port).
 They can also be male to male, or female to female depending on the function of the connector.

 Type-A and Type-B connectors are supported by all USB versions from 1.0.
 Sometimes, these connectors can be colour coded.
 For example, USB 3.0 connectors are ordinarily blue, while 2.0 and 1.1 are black.

 Officially known as Standard A, the Type-A is the most used and recognisable connector.
 The rectangular USB port is the one on your computer that connects your mouse, keyboard, and flash drives.